xamantra/momentum/docs/getting-started.md

               'You have pushed the button this many times:', ),
             MomentumBuilder(
+              /* make this widget listen to CounterController */
               controllers: [CounterController],
               builder: (context, snapshot) {
                 var counter = snapshot<CounterModel>();